Cubesicle/bott/README.md

-# rBot
+# Bott
-A Geometry Dash replay bot written in Rust.
+A Geometry Dash replay bot written in Rust.\
+**DISCLAIMER:** None of the features of this bot are polished and are still under development!!!
+Please file any bugs or suggestions.
+Thanks!

 ## Building
 * To build this project, run `cargo b`.